Is Million Dollar Listing New York fake

 According to Holly Parker, an Elliman broker, the show staged a party at 100 11th Avenue – a penthouse that Ms. Parker had already sold.
 This party was to introduce brokers to the property, but Ms. Parker already had a signed contract.
 The men and women at the party had to have known that the listing wasn’t really available, which would change the way they acted at the party.

 Ms. Parker said the show is, “all make-believe,” and, from incidents like this party and Ryan Serhant’s pool dive, it’s hard to disagree.
-The brokers on the show don’t act like they would in real life, the drama is fabricated for the audience’s entertainment, and most of the events are completely staged.
+The brokers on the show don’t act as they would in real life, the drama is fabricated for the audience’s entertainment, and most of the events are completely staged.

 Bottom line: if you want to watch some entertaining television, watch Million Dollar Listing New York.
 If you want to actually learn about the New York City real estate market, consult with an actual agent.